gsel9/PMFTV/README.md

 [Matrix completion](https://en.wikipedia.org/wiki/Matrix_completion) is about fill in the entries of a scarce matrix.
 An example of such a matrix is from the [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize), where the rating scores from each user for a small number of movies are organised as scarce vectors fitted into a matrix.

-Less frequently studied is when the data is longitudinal and the goal is to complete the temporal relationship between measurements.
-This Python library that adds support for low-rank matrix completion of longitudinal data.
+A more invovled example is when the columns of the data matrix expose partially observed temporal relationship between measurements.
+This Python library that adds support for low-rank matrix completion of such longitudinal data.

 # Installation